 Arbitration

 If mediation has not been successful then refer the dispute to either arbitration or litigation depending on what is agreed in the contract.
 It involves an independent expert, Arbitrator (CIArb) examining material facts and documents from the parties.
-The decision of the Arbitrator is usually legally binding, and you will not be able to go to court afterwards if you don’t like the decision.
+The decision of the expert is usually legally binding, and you will not be able to go to court afterwards if you don’t like the decision.
 Arbitration services often charge a fee.

 Arbitration